1Kanishq/python/OOPS/notes.md

     It is a medium where data can be stored & accessed.

 # Object:-
-->  Instance of the class
+->  Instance of the class , Ek hisaa
 ->  Its a real time entity having some attributes.
 ->  Object belong to class
 ->  A class can contain 'n' no. of object.